-Our Governing Board is responsible for ensuring school staff read the appropriate parts of Keeping Children Safe in Education 2022 depending on their roles within the school.
+Our Governing Body is responsible for ensuring school staff read the appropriate parts of the most recent version of Keeping Children Safe in Education depending on their roles within the school.
 This will be based on the level of responsibility for safeguarding in the school and their contact with children.
 The Local Authority recommends that all staff read section 1 and 5; we will follow this guidance and Governors will review regularly to ensure that staff are appropriately informed.